 At the same time, we hear narration from Oskar’s grandfather who is mute (and also abandoned his wife and unborn son (Oskar’s dad) decades earlier) and Oskar’s grandmother.
 Their stories were far less interesting to me and, even though I often found Oskar annoying, I was always relieved when the story returned to him.

-One thing that made this book difficult for me was how uneven it was – parts of it really were hysterically funny or unbelievably moving.
+One thing that made listening to the Extremely Loud and Incredibly Close audiobook difficult for me was how uneven it was – parts of it really were hysterically funny or unbelievably moving.
 But then there would be pages and pages that just felt so pointless, that dragged on, that had no redeeming qualities.
 A lot of reviewers on amazon mentioned they found the book confusing, but I didn’t find it that way.
-Even on CD, it was a pretty straight-forward plot (even if you didn’t know exactly what waas going to happen, it wasn’t tricky).
+Even on CD, it was a pretty straight-forward plot (even if you didn’t know exactly what was going to happen, it wasn’t tricky).

 Extremely Loud and Incredibly Close is a book I wanted to like.
 But I just couldn’t.

 If you liked this review of Extremely Loud and Incredibly Close audiobook version, you might also like these books: